weavermarquez/agent-o-rama/README.md

 ## Downloads

 Download Agent-o-rama releases [here](https://github.com/redplanetlabs/agent-o-rama/releases).
 A release is used to run the Agent-o-rama frontend.
-See the [deployment page](TODO) for instructions on deploying.
+See [this section](https://github.com/redplanetlabs/agent-o-rama/wiki/Quickstart#running-on-a-local-rama-cluster) for instructions on deploying.
 For building agent modules, add these repositories to the Maven dependencies for your project:

 ```
 <repositories>